 The aim is that companies operating in the EU implement certain due diligence obligations in order to prevent that their business activities have negative implications on human rights and the environment in their chains of activity within and outside Europe.

-The most important elements of the directive are the following:
+The most important elements of the EU-Commission’s directive proposal are the following:

 - Scope: The directive covers three groups of companies: